DefangLabs/defang-docs/docs/faq/questions.md

 ### Will deploying a new version of my app cause downtime?

 - If you have deployed your application with the `--mode=production` flag, Defang will use the _production_ deployment mode.
-This mode will provision your app with multiple replicas and will perform a rolling update to ensure zero downtime.
+This mode will perform a rolling update to ensure zero downtime.
 If you use another deployment mode, you may experience downtime during the deployment, as Defang will not provision multiple replicas to save cost.
 See the [Deployment Modes](/docs/concepts/deployment-modes) documentation for more information.

 ### Can I deploy multiple services at once?